-Pressure ulcers are also called bedsores and pressure sores.
-They can form when muscles and soft tissue press against a surface such as a chair or bed.
-This pressure cuts off your blood supply to that area.
-Lack of blood supply can cause the skin tissue in this area to die.
+Pressure ulcers are also called bedsores, or pressure sores.
+They can form when your skin and soft tissue press against a harder surface, such as a chair or bed, for a prolonged time.
+This pressure reduces blood supply to that area.
+Lack of blood supply can cause the skin tissue in this area to become damaged or die.
 When this happens, a pressure ulcer may form.

 You have a risk of developing a pressure ulcer if you: